Welcome to the first Annual Creekside / Squaw Valley Prep “The Great Paint” Community Service Project!

 Our kids and our school benefit greatly from donations and discounts from the parents and professional community around us, as well as the benefits of the incredible natural landscape and environment we use as our playground.
 The Creekside / Squaw Valley Prep enrichment program gives the kids the opportunity to RECEIVE (education, activity, skills, and entertainment from this community) but also the opportunity to participate and GIVE BACK to the community and environment that takes care of us.
 It is very difficult to find meaningful, hands-on projects that really make a difference that are appropriate to this age group and we are very lucky to have this opportunity, thanks to the trust of the USFS and the generosity of Kelly Brothers Painting.

 Our middle school enrichment is an experiential learning program themed on outdoor adventure, environmental stewardship and local community service.
-We offer field trips and activities such as rock climbing, kayaking, mountain biking, yoga, as well as instruction in 3D arts, laboratory and natural science.
-We have offered focused hands on classes that have covered a range of topics and activities such as Hip Hop Dance, Wilderness First Aid and French Cooking!
+We offer field trips and activities including a day of ropes course and orienteering, rock climbing on the Via Ferrata, kayaking, mountain biking, yoga.
+Our indoor series will have instruction in 3D arts, hands on science, dance and community service themed classes.
 Each semester’s offerings vary depending on availability of programming….

 Squaw Valley Alpine Meadows